oddluck/limnoria-plugins/Fun/README.md

 ascii --font (font) to use chosen font.

+ascii --color (color) to set a foeground color

 ascii --color (color1,color2) to set a foreground and/or background color

 split lines with | ex. ascii|art for large fonts